Mercury Logo

 They’re a set of people who just don’t think it’s that big of a deal.

-Then you can further divide them between ones who are like, “...and, therefore we should go fast” and people who are like, “...oh, therefore we should slow down and regulate it” because they think we should regulate all new technology.
+Then you can further divide them between ones who are like, “...And, therefore we should go fast” and people who are like, “...Oh, therefore we should slow down and regulate it” because they think we should regulate all new technology.
 Just between those people, that's the typical battleground between pro-technical progress people and anti.
 And I would almost always say, in that case, I’d be on the pro-tech side.

 Got it, and these people from this first vector are techno-optimists that Marc Andreessen introduced in his manifesto?